morescode-pm/morescode-portfolio/about.md

       Which means I'm experienced in designing scalable data pipelines and transforming insights into product and business innovation.<br><br>

+      If you have a data question that can be answered in under 5 minutes, I'll provide a free expert response.<br><br>

       Let's talk!<br>
       Paul
     </td>